Penalty shoot-out (association football): Records

-Fourteen years later, the Ivory Coast and Cameroon needed 24 penalties to decide who would advance to the semi-finals of the 2006 African Cup of Nations.
+In major international tournaments, the most penalties came in the 2006 African Cup of Nations, where Ivory Coast and Cameroon needed 24 penalties to decide who would advance to the semi-finals.
 The Ivory Coast advanced by winning 12–11 after Samuel Eto'o missed his second attempt, as his was the only miss of the penalty shootout.

-The world record for the longest penalty shoot-out in a first class match is 48 penalties during the 2005 Namibian Cup when KK Palace beat Civics 17–16.

-The record was then broken on 9 March 2022 when two non-league English sides, Washington and Bedlington Terriers took a remarkable 54 penalties after a 3–3 draw in the Ernest Armstrong Memorial Cup, which ended 25–24 in Washington's favour.
-Five penalties were missed.

-However, the record for the highest score in a penalty shoot out was set in the 1988 Argentine Championship, when Argentinos Juniors beat Racing Club 20–19 after 44 penalties.

-On 3 June 2015, Sundsøre IF beat Nykøbing Mors 20–19 in a penalty shoot out in a preliminary round of the Danish FA Cup.
+Ivory Coast also participated in the longest shootout in a final, in the 1992 African Cup of Nations, where they beat Ghana 11-10.
+This penalty shootout was significant in that it was the first in the final of a major international tournament that every player on the pitch took a penalty.

+The longest FIFA World Cup penalty shoot-out, male or female, occurred in the 2023 FIFA Women's World Cup knockout stage match between Australia and France; the shoot-out saw 20 penalties taken, with Australia ultimately prevailing 7–6.

 On 11 December 2012, Bradford City set the record for most consecutive penalty shootout wins.
 They won 9 penalty shootouts since 2009 and that included wins against Arsenal and local rivals Huddersfield Town.

 The shortest possible penalty shootout consists of three kicks by each team, with one team scoring all its kicks and the other team failing to score any.
-An example of this occurred in the semi-final of the 2017 FIFA Confederations Cup, with Chile beating Portugal 3–0.
+An example of this occurred in the semi-final of the 2017 FIFA Confederations Cup, with Chile beating Portugal 3–0, or the UEFA Euro 2024 where Portugal beat Slovenia with the same result in the shootout.

-The NCAA womens college record number of penalties occurred on 30 October 2022 when the San Diego State Aztecs beat the Utah State Aggies 19-18 during the Mountain West Tournament after 22 rounds of penalties.